Doves Abandoned Nest

 I’m nearly 6 feet tall so this fixture was just slightly higher than eye level.

-I was amazed that a bird would try to build a nest in such an awkward place (it’s a double security sensor light so it’s got a “V” shape in the center) but I’ve always felt that birds nests were good luck so I was pleased they chose our light fixture.
+I was amazed that a bird would try to build a nest in such an awkward place (it's a double security sensor light so it's got a “V” shape in the center) but I've always felt that bird's nests were good luck so I was pleased they chose our light fixture.

-I tried to limit my time out on the patio at first so as not to scare them but I couldn’t totally stay off the patio as it is the only way to our backyard.
+I tried to limit my time out on the patio at first so as not to scare them but I couldn't stay off the patio as it is the only way to our backyard.

-I did a great deal of research and found that the males and females take turns sitting on the eggs, etc. so I became very aware of their schedule & was lucky enough to see them switching shifts in the a.m. & p.m.
+I did a great deal of research and found that the males and females take turns sitting on the eggs, etc. so I became very aware of their schedule and was lucky enough to see them switching shifts in the a.m. & p.m.

-Although I never saw the eggs I knew from my research that in about 2 weeks time we’d have some little baby doves.
+Although I never saw the eggs I knew from my research that in about 2 weeks we'd have some little baby doves.

 I’ve attached a photo of the babies when they were a bit over a week old.

-About 2 weeks after they were born they grew so big that we knew it was going to be time that they’d leave the nest pretty soon.
+About 2 weeks after they were born they grew so big that we knew it was going to be the time that they'd leave the nest pretty soon.

 It seemed they went from a decent size to huge overnight (they seemed almost as big as their parents!).

-At a certain point the parents would sit on the light fixture because the 2 young ones were overflowing from the nest.
+At a certain point, the parents would sit on the light fixture because the 2 young ones were overflowing from the nest.

-Sure enough one fine Sunday (June 28th to be exact) they flew the coop.
-They stayed close enough that I was able to eventually spot them…about 30 feet across the yard under our lemon tree.
+They stayed close enough that I was able to eventually spot them… about 30 feet across the yard under our lemon tree.

-They were so cute as they tried to fly!
-The Mom & Dad were sitting on the wall very close by & kept watch over them.
+The Mom and Dad were sitting on the wall very close by and kept watch over them.

 Not 2 days after they left the nest my husband said, "Hey hon, guess who's back?"
-I couldn't believe it but there was the Mom (or Dad…I never could tell them apart) sitting on the nest!
+I couldn't believe it but there was the Mom (or Dad… I never could tell them apart) sitting on the nest!

 I was so happy but worried when about an hour went by before Mom/Dad came back.